pmem/rpma/DEVELOPMENT.md

 The integration tests are implemented as examples run together with the fault injection mechanism.

+In order to run the integration tests on SoftRoCE/RDMA HW, set the following environment variables:
+ - `DEBUG_FAULT_INJECTION` to `ON` and
-In order to run the integration tests on SoftRoCE/RDMA HW, the `RPMA_TESTING_IP` environment variable has to be set to an IP address of a configured RDMA-capable network interface and then they can be started using one of the following commands:
+ - `RPMA_TESTING_IP` to an IP address of a configured RDMA-capable network interface and then they can be started using one of the following commands:

 ```sh